ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 : The resource that is the target of an encapsulated request.
-This resource logically handles only regular HTTP requests and responses and so might be ignorant of the use of oblivious HTTP to reach it.
+This resource logically handles only regular HTTP requests and responses and so might be ignorant of the use of Oblivious HTTP to reach it.

 Relay Request: